 Here are all the key stats, facts and figures from the Red Devils clash with Castleford Tigers in the Betfred Super League.
 Player in Focus

-Ed Chamberlain – who impressed last weekend against Hull Kingston Rovers – made his home debut for the Red Devils and was a standout performer at the AJ Bell Stadium.
+Ed Chamberlain – who impressed last weekend against Hull Kingston Rovers – made his home debut for the Red Devils and was a standout performer at the The Salford Stadium.

 Chamberlain’s running game was solid making a total of 99 metres with 51 of these coming from kick returns.
 The fullback made ten completed passes whilst also putting in two kicks, one of which gave him a try-assist as Jake Bibby latched onto the end of it late in the first half.